paulmoliva/CloudSounds/docs/redux-structure.md

 * `createLike`
   0. invoked from new like button `onClick`
   0. `POST /api/likes` is called.
-  0. `receiveSingleLike` is set as the success callback.
+  0. `receiveAllLikes` is set as the success callback.

 * `destroyLike`
   0. invoked from delete like button `onClick`